Discrete Choice with Endogenous Peer Selection: Introduction

 \section{Introduction}

 Social interactions are a cornerstone of many economic and social outcomes \citep{durlauf2001social}.
 Consumers purchase products after seeing their friends buy them, and firms open new stores in response to the actions of their competitors.
-A large empirical literature measures these peer effects in discrete choice settings under the assumption that agents observe or pay attention to all their peers.
-This means that, for instance, consumers take into account the purchasing decisions of all their friends and firms consider the actions of all their competitors at the moment of making a decision.
-In many settings, however, different constraints or limitations might lead agents to pay attention to the choices of a smaller subset of peers.
-Ignoring this peer selection mechanism can lead to incorrect parameter estimates and misleading counterfactual and policy recommendations.
+A large empirical literature measures these peer effects in discrete choice settings under the assumption that agents observe or pay attention to all their peers.\footnote{This paper uses a behavioral definition of peers.
+We think the peers of an agent are all other agents that can directly affect her choices.} This means that, for instance, consumers take into account the purchasing decisions of all their friends and firms consider the actions of all their competitors at the moment of making a decision.
+However, in many settings, different constraints or limitations might lead agents to pay attention to the choices of a smaller subset of peers, e.g., agents could be choosing actions using a subjective model of peer effects that may be misspecified.
+This paper offers a model of peer selection in which the peer selection mechanism is allowed to depend on recent choices.